 Upcycling, craft ideas and yummy summer treats all in one?!
 Yep.
 I was so excited to have the chance to work on this campaign for Frozen Kefir Probugs™.
 We have already been enjoying Probugs™ in our lunches but hadn’t tried the Frozen Probugs™ yet.

 They are a lot like the push-ups I remember from the ice-cream man as a kid but these are healthy frozen summer treats!
 The packaging they come in also inspires several DIY upcycling craft ideas…

 What is Kefir?

-It is NOT yogurt!
+Kefir is NOT yogurt!
 It is a creamy probiotic dairy beverage.
-It is gluten free and available in 12 flavors in low fat, nonfat, whole milk, children's (Probugs™) both low fat and whole milk organic, and low fat organic varieties under the Helios brand.
+It is gluten-free and available in 12 flavors in low fat, nonfat, whole milk, children’s (Probugs™) both low fat and whole milk organic, and low fat organic varieties under the Helios brand.

 - Healthy Lifeway Kefir products are filled with more beneficial cultures than other fermented milk products.

 - Digestion Aid Helpful in reestablishing necessary intestinal microflora (the good bacteria) that may have been destroyed by antibiotic or other medical treatments.

 - For Everyone an ideal milk substitute for infants, pregnant women, nursing mothers, patients recovering from illness and the elderly.

 - Organic made with organic milk from grass fed cows, free of bovine growth hormones and antibiotics.

 - YUMMY 12 flavors and a variety of sizes